thompsjj/Deep-Learning-for-Professionals/README.md

 Students will separate into two (or threes) for "pair programming".
 These exercises may involve a series of short questions, single day projects, or multi-day projects.

-### Mastery Tracking
+### Grading and Performance

-We will be using Galvanize's Learning Management System (LMS) which can be found at [learn.galvanize.com](https://learn.galvanize.com).
+We will not be assigning grades, however solution sets will be handed out regularly.
+You are responsible for assessment of your own performance.
+The instructor can offer feedback as well.

 ### Participation